 </article>

-Can use React, Vue, Svelte, or vanilla JavaScript components as needed.
-Great for gradual adoption or mixing frameworks.
+Use React, Vue, Svelte, or vanilla JavaScript as needed.
+You’re not locked in.

-Astro’s content collections provide type-safe frontmatter and better organization than Jekyll’s collections:
+Type-safe frontmatter and better organization than Jekyll’s collections system:

 // src/content/config.ts